amirudev/stellar-arisan-frontend/VERCEL_DEPLOYMENT_GUIDE.md

 The following files have been created for Vercel deployment:

-- `vercel.json` - Vercel configuration for React Router SSR
-- `api/index.js` - Serverless function entry point
+- `api/index.js` - Serverless function entry point for React Router SSR
 - `.vercelignore` - Files to exclude from deployment
 - `vercel-env.example` - Environment variables template

+**Note**: No `vercel.json` is needed - Vercel will auto-detect the project settings.

 ## How It Works